swiftlang/swift/docs/LibraryEvolution.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Swift 2's availability model includes the notion of a *minimum deployment
-target,* the version of an OS that can be assumed present for the program being
+target,* the version of an OS that must be present for the program being
 compiled to run at all.
 For example, a program compiled with a minimum
 deployment target of iOS 9.2 will not launch on iOS 9.0.